-Scientists And Surgeons Team Up To Create Models Of Living Human Brain Cells
+Scientists And Surgeons Team Up To Create Virtual Human Brain Cells

-Scientists in Seattle have created three-dimensional computer models of living human brain cells by studying tissue that is usually discarded during surgery.
+Scientists in Seattle have created three-dimensional computer reconstructions of living human brain cells by studying tissue that is usually discarded during surgery.

-The models, unveiled Wednesday by The Allen Institute for Brain Science, capture not only the shape and anatomy of living cells, but also the electrical signals they produce.
+The virtual cells, unveiled Wednesday by The Allen Institute for Brain Science, capture not only the shape and anatomy of living cells, but also the electrical signals they produce.

 Until now, scientists have had to rely primarily on animals to study the electrical behavior of living brain cells, says Christof Koch, chief scientist and president of the institute.

 "But in order to understand what makes us who we are, we really need to study the human brain," Koch says.
-The new models should also make it easier to understand how brain diseases from Alzheimer's disease to schizophrenia can affect the behavior of brain cells, he says.
+The virtual cells should also make it easier to understand how brain diseases from Alzheimer's disease to schizophrenia can affect the behavior of brain cells, he says.

-The computer models are the result of collaboration between Allen Institute scientists and neurosurgeons in the Seattle area.
+The computer reconstructions are the result of collaboration between Allen Institute scientists and neurosurgeons in the Seattle area.

 These surgeons often remove diseased brain tissue from patients with brain tumors or severe epilepsy.
 But to get to the problem area, surgeons frequently have to remove some healthy tissue from the brain's outer layer or cortex, which contains the cells involved in thinking, memory and consciousness.